Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks: Inverse Gaussian Mixture Channel Model

 \section{Inverse Gaussian Mixture Channel Model}

-In the following, based on the concept of the \ac{FPT}, we derive expressions for the molecule flux in both single pipes and paths comprising multiple pipes.
+Based on the concept of the \ac{FPT}, in the following, we derive expressions for the molecule flux in both single pipes and paths comprising multiple pipes.
 An exact solution is obtained for a special case, while for general paths, we find an approximation whose error scales inversely with the Péclet number and which is therefore negligible in the considered regime.
-Lastly, we generalize the model to entire \acp{VN}.
+Lastly, we generalize the model to \ac{MIMO}-\acp{VN}, which includes as special cases \ac{SISO}-, \ac{SIMO}-, and \ac{MISO}-\acp{VN}.